Orders of Protection in Divorce

-Every day there are hundreds of cases of household members seeking orders of protection against another member of the household.
+Every day there are hundreds of cases of household members seeking orders of protection against another member of the household in Illinois.
 Domestic abuse happens in every kind of Illinois household, from rich to poor and everywhere in between.
 The accused offender might be a husband, wife, grandparent, child, grandchild, other relative or even just a boyfriend.

-At Boyle Feinberg, P.C., we work with family members dealing with legitimate problems of abuse.
-Our attorneys have protected hundreds of households from continuing abuse, and we can obtain protection for your home as well.
-We also defend those wrongfully accused of domestic violence.
-Even when false, these allegations can follow you on the job, if running for public office, or attempting to secure an FOIA card.
+At Boyle Feinberg Sharma (BFS), we work with family members dealing with legitimate problems of abuse.
+Located in Chicago and Arlington Heights, our family law attorneys know how to get an order of protection.
+BFS’s family law attorneys have protected hundreds of households from continuing abuse in Illinois, and we can obtain protection for your home as well.
+BFS’s attorneys also defend those wrongfully accused of domestic violence in Illinois.
+Even when false, these allegations of domestic violence can follow you on the job, if running for public office, or attempting to secure an FOIA card in Illinois.